HamAndEggs/appbuild/README.md

 * Targets applications and static libraries.
 * Full dependency checking.
 * Project references, if an app refers to a library and the source of that library has changed it will build that library before continuing with building the application, just as you would expect.
+* Multithread compiling.
+* Builtin build environment defines to help with build time and version generation.
+* Single process used during entire build process that allows for increased speed of dependency checking between source files.
+* Does not create extra files to manage the project and so will not clutter up your repository.
+Just uses the **one** project file for each project.
+* Resource file support with file API and compression, think something like res folder for Android apps.
 * Json file format allowing intergration with external editors where the editor can add it’s own values to the file and the tool will ignore them.
 * Can be used as a shebang in a c/c++ file so that this source file is now execuatable.
 As if it was a shell script.